dimdenGD/OldTwitter/README.md

 Extension won't be pixel perfect copy of old Twitter.
 I just took general look and feel of it.

 #### I installed extension and my timeline is feels kinda unusual
 You had algorithmical timeline enabled.
 By default OldTwitter turns on chronological timeline.
-If you really want your stinky algo timeline back go to [extension settings](https://twitter.com/old/settings).
+If you really want algo timeline back go to [extension settings](https://twitter.com/old/settings).
 *Fun fact: algo timeline is around 5 times slower than chronological one*

 #### How do I visit original Twitter client after installing extension?